Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 git push origin main
 ```

 4\.
-Check workflow execution on GitHub
+Check the workflow execution on GitHub

 Go to the `Actions` tab of your GitHub repository and check that the workflow was triggered automatically after the `git push`.
 If the workflow is successful, the changes will be synchronized in your website’s folder (`/var/www/html`).